-- a) This chapter covers all SCIFs designed to be temporary or such as those at sites for contingency operations, emergency operations, and tactical military operations. - b) These standards apply to the following: - (1) All ground-based temporary SCIFs (T-SCIFs), including those on mobile platforms (e.g., trucks and trailers). - (2) SCIFs aboard aircraft. - (3) SCIFs aboard surface and sub-surface vessels. - c) When employing T-SCIFs, a risk management approach shall be used that balances the operational mission and the protection of SCI.
+- a) This chapter covers all SCIFs designed to be temporary or such as those at sites for contingency operations, emergency operations, and tactical military operations.
+This chapter does not apply to temporary SCIFs established or operated within or on U.S. diplomatic facilities/compounds; see Chapter 5 for applicable guidance. - b) These standards apply to the following: - (1) All ground-based temporary SCIFs (T-SCIFs), including those on mobile platforms (e.g., trucks and trailers). - (2) SCIFs aboard aircraft. - (3) SCIFs aboard surface and sub-surface vessels. - c) When employing T-SCIFs, a risk management approach shall be used that balances the operational mission and the protection of SCI.